Monash-RNA-Systems-Biology-Laboratory/tail-tools/README.md

 Before processing any reads, you need to create a "tail-tools reference directory".

-References are most easily downloaed from the UCSC browser using:
+References are most easily downloaed from the UCSC browser or the Ensembl genome browser.

+References can be downloaded from the UCSC browser using:

     tail-tools make-ucsc-reference: \
         <output_dir> \
         <ucsc_reference_name>

+References can also be downloaded from the Ensembl genome browser using "tail-tools make-ensembl-reference".
+The Ensembl genome annotations are more comprehensive, but using them requires specifying more parameters.
+Type "tail-tools make-ensembl-reference" for more instructions, or email Paul.

 If creating your own reference, it needs to consist of: